owid/chartbook/README.md

 The data and metadata for each country are hosted on public Google Sheets documents, which can be accessed [here](https://docs.google.com/spreadsheets/d/1jLNfP3iuteUJrH0zS9qWONskyKh9pFcl1hKSlgEc-I8/edit#gid=1578718062).

+To sync the chart data with the data in the spread sheet:

 ```
 import pandas as pd